 NYC Compost Project hosted by Queens Botanical Garden

-If you have questions about setting up your own compost system, email [email protected]
+If you have questions about setting up your own compost system or opening a public Food Scrap Drop-Off, email [email protected].

-The NYC Compost Project works to rebuild NYC’s soils by providing New Yorkers with the knowledge, skills and opportunities they need to produce and use compost locally.
-The project is funded and managed by the NYC Department of Sanitation’s Bureau of Recycling and Sustainability.
+The NYC Compost Project works to rebuild NYC’s soils by providing New Yorkers with the knowledge, skills, and opportunities they need to produce and use compost locally.
+The project is funded by the NYC City Council and managed by the NYC Department of Sanitation’s Bureau of Recycling and Sustainability.

 About The NYC Compost Project